Quick Start: Migrating from Search Guard 53 and before

 Open a shell and perform the following steps:

-• Create a work directly
+- Create a work directory

-• Call sgctl migrate-config /path/to/legacy/sg_config.yml /path/to/legacy/kibana.yml -o /path/to/your/work/directory.
-Be sure to specify the correct paths to the files sg_config.yml and kibana.yml.
-If you are using Elasticsearch 7.11 or newer, additionally specify the option --target-platform es711.
-If you are not using Kibana, just omit the path to kibana.yml.
+sgctl migrate-config /path/to/legacy/sg_config.yml /path/to/legacy/kibana.yml -o /path/to/your/work/directory.
+Be sure to specify the correct paths to the filessg_config.ymlandkibana.yml.
+If you are using Elasticsearch 7.11 or newer, additionally specify the option--target-platform es711.
+If you are not using Kibana, just omit the path tokibana.yml. sgctlwill now create new configuration files and print additional information to the console.
+Carefully review the printed information and the produced configuration.- The new Search Guard version requires that users who shall be allowed to log into Kibana have a certain privilege.
+If your users are mapped to the role

-• The new Search Guard version requires that users who shall be allowed to log into Kibana have a certain privilege.
-If your users are mapped to the role SGS_KIBANA_USER (which was already a recommended practice before), the users will automatically have that privilege.
-If your users are not mapped to the role, you need to edit your role mapping accordingly.
+SGS_KIBANA_USER(which was already a recommended practice before), the users will automatically have that privilege.
+If your users are not mapped to the role, you need to edit your role mapping accordingly. - Start your Elasticsearch test instance and upload the newly generated config files using

-• Start your Elasticsearch test instance and upload the newly generated config files using sgctl.
-These will be sg_authc.yml and - depending on the configuration - a couple of further files.
+sgctl.
+These will besg_authc.ymland - depending on the configuration - a couple of further files. - Copy the new

-• Copy the new kibana.yml to the config directory of the Kibana test instance and start Kibana.
+kibana.ymlto theconfigdirectory of the Kibana test instance and start Kibana.

 Testing the configuration